Trump Says He’ll Know Outcome of North Korea Summit After One Minute

 On Thursday, the president indicated that the chance to size up Kim was his main focus of the summit and, as such, he didn’t think it was important for him to prepare much for the meeting.
 That means that Secretary of State Mike Pompeo’s reported attempts to conduct as many as ten hours of pre-summit briefings a week for the homework-averse president may have been in vain.
 Trump’s apparent strategy — to essentially wing a historic peace summit over nuclear weapons with one of the world’s least trustworthy authoritarian regimes like it’s a real estate deal or reality television reveal — is unlikely to play out well.

-In addition, Trump may be bringing his gut, but he’s not bringing along any nuclear science advisors.
-The New York Times reports that the president, who has never named a science advisor and has been leading a notably science-adverse administration, will not have anyone trained in nuclear physics with him at the summit, which could put the U.S. at tactical disadvantage.
+In addition, Trump may be bringing his gut, but he’s not bringing along any nuclear science advisers.
+The New York Times reports that the president, who has never named a science adviser and has been leading a notably science-adverse administration, will not have anyone trained in nuclear physics with him at the summit, which could put the U.S. at tactical disadvantage.

 Former basketball star and current marijuana cryptocurrency billboard Dennis Rodman is going to be in Singapore amid the summit, however.
-On Friday, Trump said Rodman wasn’t invited to the negotiations but that he liked Rodman, who he fired from Celebrity Apprentice for misspelling his wife’s name.
+On Friday, Trump said Rodman wasn’t invited to the negotiations but that he liked Rodman, whom he fired from Celebrity Apprentice for misspelling his wife’s name.
 “Dennis Rodman was a great rebounder,” the president added.

 Authoritarian Apprentice’s season premiere airs live from Singapore on Tuesday.